 Later, HTC released its Vive Pro headsets.
-These headsets came with a higher resolution screen 2880x1600, which greatly improved how immersive your VR experience is.
-HTC also made a number of great improvements to the headsets, including integrated headphones and improved lighthouse tracking.
-The improvements made a huge difference over the “consumer” headset but came at almost double the cost.
+These headsets came with a higher resolution screen at 2880×1600, which greatly improved how immersive your VR experience is.
+HTC also made a number of other great improvements to the headsets, including integrated headphones and improved lighthouse tracking.
+These improvements did make a huge difference over the “consumer” headset, however, also resulted in the headset being almost double the cost.

-Later, HTC released an addition to its “Pro” line-up that added eye tracking to the headsets.
-The HTC Vive Pro Eye tracks where your eyes are looking and allows for better hardware usage and improved image clarity, with largely the same specs as the base Pro model.
+Since then, HTC released an addition to its “Pro” line-up that added eye tracking to the headsets.
+The HTC Vive Pro Eye tracks where your eyes are looking and allows for better hardware usage and improved image clarity, but with largely the same specs as the base Pro model.

 The HTC Vive Cosmos

 The Cosmos is HTC’s latest offering in their Vive VR Headset line-up.
 But what makes it different from the multiple other headsets that HTC (and other manufacturers) offer?